 Data Security in an Online World

 Firms have been doing business using internet technology for some time, but the current environment has served as a real-time stress test for its capabilities.
-Firms are looking at higher data security measures up and down their business chains, including how clients interact at with them, how firm staff members interact with each other, and how the firm interacts with third-party vendors.
+Companies are looking at higher data security measures up and down their business chains.
+This includes how clients interact with them, how staff members interact with each other, and how the firm interacts with its third-party vendors.

-Similarly, with work moving primarily online due to staff working remotely, firms are strengthening their inhouse policies and procedures to control staff access via regimented permissions controls.
-Staff responsibilities are being reviewed for “need to know” protocols that will help them perform while protecting the confidentiality of the data they are seeing.
-Even hardware issues are being re-evaluated, particularly for positions that previously had no alternatives for remote work environments and now must catch up to their rest of the firm.
-By ensuring that firm data, information, and procedures are being constrained to firm-only devices and software, businesses are able to maintain control of the flow of data with no loss to personal devices in the home.
+Even hardware issues are being re-evaluated.
+Positions that previously had no alternatives for remote work environments must now catch up to the rest of the firm.
+By ensuring that the organization’s data, information, and procedures are limited to company-specific devices and software, firms are able to maintain control of the flow of data with no loss to personal staff devices in the home.

-Finally, how firms interact with their third-party partners and vendors have also come under scrutiny.
-Whenever a firm needs to go outside their internal systems, a potential security risk arises.
-Business are examining the security of these channels for weaknesses that may affect their operations and clients.
+Finally, how firms interact with their third-party partners and vendors has also come under scrutiny.
+Whenever a company needs to go outside their internal systems, a potential security risk arises.
+Businesses are examining the security of these channels for weaknesses that may affect their operations and clients.

 The Priority of Workflow Management has Moved Front-and-Center

-For business like asset management, accounting, or banking, which all must abide by strict government statutes and laws and to other regulatory agencies world-wide, workflow management systems are also being seen as a mandatory asset in order to create auditable work trails and a fail-safe for risk control and compliance issues.
+Businesses like asset management, accounting, or banking, must all abide by strict government statutes and laws and other regulatory agencies world-wide.
+In these cases, workflow management systems are becoming a mandatory asset in order to create auditable work trails and a fail-safe for risk control and compliance issues.

 Collaboration is Now a Key Person